ux/ui essentials

 • reminding about valuable product features or substantial onboarding stages that a customer might have missed;

-• expressing willingness to provide full support and assistance with respective links and contacts.
+• expressing a willingness to provide full support and assistance with respective links and contacts.

-Offboarding feedback.
-You may incorporate a brief questionnaire as a part of the unsubscription process as, for example, Wall Street Journal does.
-A customer will have to explain why they withdraw in either obligatory or voluntary form before saying good buy to your service.
+2) Offboarding feedback.
+You may incorporate a brief questionnaire as a part of the unsubscription process as, for example, the Wall Street Journal does.
+A customer will have to explain why they withdraw in either obligatory or voluntary form before saying goodbye to your service.

 VI.
 Incentivize inactive customers to get back on board.

 However, it is advisable to be careful while offering a discount for your established price plans.
 Such a step may create an image of low product quality that you desperately try to sell at any cost while encouraging low-budget users to require similar concessions all the way.
-Additionally, broad implementation of discount programs badly impacts the revenues of your SaaS with their cost outweighing prospective advantage for reactivating some users.
+Additionally, the broad implementation of discount programs badly impacts the revenues of your SaaS, with their cost outweighing prospective advantages for reactivating some users.

-In any case of monetary incentivizing, the rule of thumb is to use them only for the churned commercial clients, and never to free trial users.
+In any case of monetary incentivizing, the rule of thumb is to use them only for the churned commercial clients and never for free trial users.

 Certainly, reactivation incentives are not limited only to financial benefits.
-If your customer success team gets creative enough, they can find a lot of ways to reward loyal customers in other ways.
+If your customer success team gets creative enough, they can find many other ways to reward loyal customers.

-This includes giving your inactive users access to a product demo or some bonus services, their engagement in educational programs, adding unique features to their user interface, or inviting them as beta-testers of your new products.
+This includes giving your inactive users access to a product demo or some bonus services, engaging them in educational programs, adding unique features to their user interface, or inviting them as beta-testers of your new products.

-For the latter feature, this is purely a marketing move aimed to increase the return rate: for real beta-testing, you should of course choose your best and most reliable users.
+For the latter feature, this is purely a marketing move aimed at increasing the return rate: for real beta testing, you should, of course, choose your best and most reliable users.

 VII.
 Adjust your reactivation proposals to the individual needs of a user.

-Try to effectively use all the available personal information to produce offers that will match a client's needs, instead of “shooting in the dark” with general suggestions.
-Along with monitoring and analysis of their in-app performance, a phone call is rather risky but perhaps the most effective way to receive and make use of such data.
+Try to effectively use all the available personal information to produce offers that match a client’s needs instead of “shooting in the dark” with general suggestions.
+Along with monitoring and analyzing their in-app performance, a phone call is rather risky but perhaps the most effective way to receive and use such data.

 In addition, changes in the social, economic, and political environment in a client’s area of residence may induce new interests and demands closely related to your product.

-For example, your yoga/meditation app that was massively abandoned can become extremely popular after the outbreak of COVID-19 pandemics, when hundreds of your former users got locked in their homes distressed and frustrated.
-But they can remain oblivious about the renewed value of your app if you don't remind them in a customized manner.
+For example, your yoga/meditation app that was massively abandoned can become extremely popular after the outbreak of the COVID-19 pandemic, when hundreds of your former users got locked in their homes, distressed and frustrated.
+But they can remain oblivious about the renewed value of your app if you don’t remind them in a customized manner.

 Once you get some insights on what may be interesting exactly to a particular person, you can: